-a.
-Routines that have 6-8 parts with execution deductions of 0.8 or less will be awarded 0.1 in bonus if all Element Group requirements are met.
+- a.
+Routines that have 6-10 parts with execution deductions of 0.8 or less will be awarded 0.1 in bonus if all Element Group requirements are met. - b.
+For any two-panel judge competition, the average total in deductions must be 0.8 or less to award 0.1 bonus.